-[†]The dramatic jump from one of the most severe individual year droughts in 1258 back to normal in 1259 coincides with the massive volcanic eruption of 1258 or 1259, the location of which is unknown (Stothers 2000, Oppenheimer 2003).
-Volcanic dust reduces surface solar irradiance which, it has been suggested on the basis of model experiments, induces an El Niño-like response (Mann et al. 2004, see also Clement et al. 1996).
-An induced El Niño in 1258-1259 could be a reason for the dramatic interruption of the mid thirteenth century drought.
+1 The dramatic jump from one of the most severe individual year droughts in 1258 back to normal in 1259 coincides with the massive volcanic eruption of 1258 or 1259, the location of which is unknown (Stothers 2000; Oppenheimer 2003; Emile-Geay et al. 2007).
+Volcanic dust reduces surface solar irradiance, which, it has been suggested on the basis of model experiments, induces an E1 Niño-like response (Mann et al. 2005; see also Clement et al. 1996).
+An induced E1 Niño in 1258-59 could be a reason for the dramatic interruption of the midthirteenth-century drought.

-[‡]Drought Area Index (DAI) is a simple count of the number of grid point reconstructions that exceed a given PDSI threshold (i.e. here <-1) in any given year, converted to a percentage.
+2 Drought Area Index (DAI) is a simple count of the number of gridpoint reconstructions that exceed a given PDSI threshold (i.e., here <-1) in any given year, converted to a percentage.